WebAssembly/spec/document/binary/conventions.rst

 .. note::
    Some phrases of abstract syntax have multiple possible encodings in the binary format.
    For example, numbers may be encoded as if they had optional leading zeros.
+   Implementations of decoders must support all possible alternatives;
-   Implementations of encoders producing WebAssembly binaries can pick any encoding.
+   implementations of encoders can pick any one allowed encoding.

 .. [#compression]
    Additional encoding layers -- for example, introducing compression -- may be defined on top of the basic representation defined here.